AdobeDocs/federated-audience-composition.en/help/connections/integrated.md

 >[!NOTE]
 >
->In order to request secure connectivity using private link or VPN, you **must** have licensed either Privacy and Security Shield or Healthcare Shield.
+>Tto request secure connectivity using private link or VPN, you **must** have licensed either Privacy and Security Shield or Healthcare Shield.

 ### New account {#new-account}